-Chemistry of carbohydrates lipids, proteins, enzymes, vitamins, hormones and nucleic acids applied to human digestion, absorption, body fluids and nutrition.
-A descriptive course mainly intended for students in Nursing and Allied Health Sciences.
+A descriptive course in general biochemistry with applications to human digestion, absorption, body fluids, and nutrition.
+May be taken as part three of a sequence for Nursing and Allied Health Science students (PHS 101, CH 210, and CH 211).

-- 301. Organic Chemistry I (5).
+301. Organic Chemistry I (5).
 Lec.
 4, Lab.
 3, Pr., CH 102.

-A systematic study of important groups of aliphatic and aromatic compounds. - 302.
-Organic Chemistry II (5).
+A systematic study of important groups of aliphatic and aromatic compounds.
+Includes an introduction to functional groups.

+302. Organic Chemistry II (5).
 Lec.
 4, Lab.
 3, Pr., CH 301.

-A detailed study of the more important functional groups in organic chemistry. - 303.
-Organic Chemistry III (5).
+A detailed study of the more important functional groups in organic chemistry.

+303. Organic Chemistry III (5).
 Lec.
 4, Lab.
 3, Pr., CH 302.

-A continuation of CH 302 with major emphasis on polyfunctional molecules with a brief introduction to biochemical systems. - 510.
-Physical Chemistry (5).
+A continuation of CH 302 with major emphasis on polyfunctional molecules with a brief introduction to biochemical systems.
+Laboratory involves qualitative analysis.

+410. Physical Chemistry (5).
 Pr., 25 hours chemistry.

 A study of kinetic phenomena which influence chemical reactions.
-Taught in fall of even-numbered years. - 511.
-Physical Chemistry II (5).
+Taught in fall of even-numbered years.
+This course may be taught concurrently with CH 610.

+411. Physical Chemistry II (5).
 Pr., 25 hours chemistry.

 A study of chemical bonding and thermodynamics.
-Taught in fall of odd-numbered years. - 520.
-Biochemistry (5).
+Taught in fall of odd-numbered years.
+This course may be taken concurrently with CH 611.

+- 420. Biochemistry (5).
 Lec.
 4, Lab, 3, Pr., 25 hours of chemistry or biology.
-A standard biochemistry course designed to meet the requirements of students in the health and biological sciences. - 530.
+A standard biochemistry course designed to meet the requirements of students in the health and biological sciences.
+This course may be taken concurrently with CH 620. - 430.
 Instrumental Chemical Analysis (5).
 Lec.
 3, Lab.
 6, Pre., 25 hours of chemistry including CH 201.
+This course may be taught concurrently with CH 630.

-The use of visible, ir, uv, and atomic absorption spectroscopy, gas chromatography and potentiometric methods of analysis. - 498.
-Independent Study in Chemistry (1-5).
+The use of visible, ir, uv, and atomic absorption spectroscopy, and gas chromatography.
+An emphasis will be placed on operational variables for modern equipment.

+498. Independent Study in Chemistry (1-5).
 Pr., 25 hours chemistry and Department Approval.